bismuthfoundation/Bismuth-FAQ/Exchanges/How_to_Implement.md

 - No fees to transfer between wallets

 Cons:
-- Users can forget the message.
+- Users can forget to paste the message.

 Workaround:
 - We can hardcode your exchange address in the wallet, so they can't send to you without a message
 - You can send back the empty messages funds after some time, run some garbage collector.